 There are only three basic types of car seats for infants and toddlers.
 They are rear-facing, forward-facing, and convertible, which converts a rear-facing to forward-facing.
 As the child grows the car seat to use would change.
 For a child between ages 0 to 2 to ensure safety, it is advisable to use a rear-facing car seat but with strict adherence to the specifications of the manufacturer.

 5. Weight and height of the baby

-Manufacturers of baby car seat also specified the height and weight limit of the car seat in the manual.
+Manufacturers of baby car seats also specified the height and weight limit of the car seat in the manual.
 This is to ensure that the car seats can balance well on the seat in the car.
-Some car seats can accommodate children who weigh up to 65 pounds and some others can accommodate weight up to 110 pounds.
+Some car seats can accommodate children who weigh up to 65 pounds and some others can accommodate weights up to 110 pounds.
 It’s best to always refer to the actual car seat manual to know more descriptions about the weight and height limit as stated by the manufacturer.

 Can I put a baby car seat in a single cab truck?

 Yes, you can put a baby car seat in a single cab truck.
 It is safe and accepted by legal authorities to do so, but the single cab must be equipped with an on/off key switch for the airbag.
-However, the driver should always be sure that the airbag is turned off whenever the baby car seat is installed, and most especially when a baby is on board.
+However, the driver should always be sure that the airbag is turned off whenever the baby car seat is installed, most especially when a baby is on board.
 The car seat must be installed in a rear-facing position, as stated by highway authorities.
 The driver must make sure that another adult is always present in the one-row truck whenever the child is being transported and that the baby seat is in the middle of the one-row truck.